 Unlike the production model of StrechCordz, Kick Pro does not give such a swing in the movements with his legs - in it, the knees are rigidly fixed, and the main role is transferred to the shins, called to make purposeful sharp jerks.
 Kick Pro, along with this more versatile, is not just a breaststroke suitable for swimming.

-Pro-swim specialists conclude: both StrechCordz Knee Elastic and Finis Kick Pro are useful simulators for brassiest, each with its own "chips."
+Pro-swim specialists conclude both StrechCordz Knee Elastic and Finis Kick Pro are useful simulators for brassiest, each with its own "chips."
 Both are quite reasonable to use in the training process, improving their technique and focusing on various elements.
-And for additional work on the strength of the legs and speed, swimming is not extra to use the fins Positive Drive Fins.
+For additional work on the strength of the legs and speed, swimming is not extra to use the fins Positive Drive Fins.

 Training on the water is always pleasant to dilute by working on the land.
-Moreover, today the sports industry offers swimmers all kinds of simulators-expander for working out different groups of muscles outside the water.
+Moreover, today, the sports industry offers swimmers all kinds of simulators and exercises for working out different groups of muscles outside the water.
 These include the StrechCordz Breaststroke machine, which allows you to simulate the "breast" strokes with more resistance than in the pool (which means that the athlete's strengths from such exercises will improve faster).

-Already the first few strokes involve busy work not only in the muscles of the hands but also in the back and chest.
-The load level can get selected individually: Breaststroke Machine from StrechCordz is available in five varieties (depending on the resistance level).
+Already, the first few strokes involve busy work not only in the muscles of the hands but also in the back and chest.
+The load level can be selected individually: Breaststroke Machine from StrechCordz is available in five varieties (depending on the resistance level).
 So both beginners and advanced brassiest with this "machine" will not have to work half-heartedly.